scalastic/scalastic.github.io/_posts/en/2024-01-07-ferret-apple-mac-llm.markdown

 ### Test 3: The Living Room

 - Choose the third image (the living room).
-- Submit the prompt without drawing by clicking on the `Submit` button next to the prompt `What are the things I should be cautious about when I visit here?
-Tell me the coordinates in response.`
+- Submit the prompt without drawing by clicking on the `Submit` button next to the prompt `Describe the image in details.`
 - Ferret begins to respond...

 <figure class="article">